 When your top-choice school isn’t the one that offers you the most money, you might think you need to settle for second best.
-But before you do, here’s how you can try to get more financial aid from your number one school.
+But before you do, here’s how to ask for more financial aid from your number one school.

 You can’t ask a school for more financial aid if you don’t understand what you’re already eligible for—so make sure you’re prepared for the conversation.
-Before negotiating, create a spreadsheet that compares what you’ve been offered from the schools you were accepted to.
+Before negotiating financial aid, create a spreadsheet that compares what you’ve been offered from all the schools you were accepted to.
 This information can be found on the financial aid award letters sent to you by each school.

 Now that you have all the data, subtract financial aid offers from the total cost of attendance, including the cost of books, supplies, and transportation, at each of the schools you’re considering.
-This is the number you need for comparison and for negotiation.
+This is the number you need for comparison and for negotiating your financial aid package.

 Call the financial aid office to plan your next steps

 This call is about gathering more information before you negotiate your financial aid package.

 First, ask if there are any other scholarships through the college you could apply for.
 Then you can ask about the process of appealing for more financial aid.
 Ask what forms you’ll need to fill out and what the deadlines are.